IkumiMine/Movie-show-recommendation/README.md

 ## Technical considerations

-Languages, Technologies and tools used to build this application are: HTML5, CSS3, JavaScript, Angular, Bootstrap and trakt API.
+Languages, Technologies and tools used to build this application are: HTML5, CSS3, JavaScript, Angular, Bootstrap and trakt and tmdb APIs.

-## what I contributed

-### design and develop
-* footer
-* header
-* home

-### develop
-* shows-search-form
-* shows.service.ts